Background

 Poor renal function as assessed by Cystatin C and estimated glomerular filtration rate was associated with a thinner circumpapillary retinal nerve fiber layer thickness (cpRNFLT).
 An adverse lipid profile (i.e., low high-density lipoprotein (HDL) cholesterol, as well as high total, high non-HDL, high low-density lipoprotein cholesterol.
 Further studies showed that a thinner RNFL is associated with an increased risk of dementia, including Alzheimer disease.
 Smoking and Alcohol have also been proven to cause a thinning of the retinal layers.

 These studies underline how the retina is not only affected by eye-specific pathologies but could be a window to identify systemic disorders.
 Most of the underlying studies, however, employ a linear model to assess the correlation between retinal layer thickness and diseases, which may not accurately capture the potential non-linear nature of the relationship between retinal microstructure and ocular and systemic disorders.
-In contrast, deep learning is naturally capable to quantify both linear and non-linear relationships.
+In contrast, deep learning is naturally capable of quantifying both linear and non-linear relationships.

 What We Do